LL-Pengfei/CS1010-AY1819S1-Personal/docs/as02-comments.md

 ## Style

-Two marks is allocated for each question.
-We won't penalize for every violation, but instead, the grader judges whether the code is clean, understandable, properly indented, use proper variable names, etc. 0 - 0.5 marks for very bad style, 1.0 - 1.5 for something in the middle, 2 for ok code.
+Two marks are allocated for each question.
+We won't penalize for every violation, but instead, the grader judges whether the code is clean, understandable, properly indented, use proper variable names, etc. 0 - 0.5 marks for very bad style, 1.0 - 1.5 for something in the middle, 2 for an ok code.

 To be safe, please follow strictly the CS1010 coding standards.